joaogmbd/simple-DS-tracker/README.md

 **Made with ❤️ for Agile teams everywhere**

 *If you find this useful, please consider giving it a ⭐ on GitHub!*

+## Disclaimer

+This app is being vibe coded with gemini and claude.
+Frontend is being done by gemini 3.0 and structuring & scripting by claude Opus 4.5.
+I'm not a high-skilled developer and this is not intended to be a project that im planning on waste a lot of time.
+Just fooling around and trying to get the most out of the modern AIs.